How To Fall Asleep Fast: 60 Sleep Hacks To Help You Fall Asleep Faster

 Studies show that when you expose yourself to 15-20 minutes of full spectrum morning light, your body produces more serotonin, which not only helps you later in the evening to fall asleep, but it improves your mood throughout the day.
 It also helps set your circadian rhythm to help you get up earlier and fall asleep at a reasonable hour.

 When you workout you strain your body, and in order to recover your body will require more sleep.
 So naturally, if you workout during the day it will be much easier to fall asleep at night because your body will be begging for some rest.
-Studies have also found that exercise helps patients with insomnia fall asleep at a similar rate to sleeping pills.
+Studies have also found that exercise helps patients with insomnia fall asleep at a similar rate to other sleeping aids, like sleeping pills.
 But make sure you don’t workout at night because this will jack up your hormones and make it hard to fall asleep for a few hours after your workout.

 Taking a cold plunge, or a cold shower lowers your body’s core temperature, which naturally boosts your body’s melatonin production.
 The melatonin dump after a cold plunge has an incredible calming effect.